guillemforto/optimal-pos/README.md

 - Finally, we implemented everything on an interactive Shiny app that shows the best and the worst market zone, with at least one widget that explains the socioeconomic/competitors characteristics of each the zone.

 ## Running the code
-- First thing to do is downloading all the data files from: https://www.dropbox.com/sh/hd8efvvby9qc8p7/AAAoTl7qWtc4VAKYEvMWrxDxa?dl=0.
-Add them in a folder called 'data' in the root of the repository.<br>
+- First thing to do is downloading all the data files and add them in a folder called 'data' in the root of the repository: https://www.dropbox.com/sh/hd8efvvby9qc8p7/AAAoTl7qWtc4VAKYEvMWrxDxa?dl=0.

 - Also, you'll need to create an account on https://www.mapbox.com, and get a token map box from their API.
-Replace it at the beginning of the script (in `final_project.R`) once you have it.<br>
+Replace it at the beginning of the script (in `final_project.R`) once you have it.

-- Finally, change the variable `path` at the beginning of the script to the location of the data folder, in order to be able to load the data files. (e.g. if the data folder is located in '/Users/guillemforto/github/optimal_pos/data' then `path <- "~/github/optimal_pos"`)
+- Change the variable `path` at the beginning of the script to the location of the data folder, in order to be able to load the data files. (e.g. if the data folder is located in '/Users/guillemforto/github/optimal_pos/data' then `path <- "~/github/optimal_pos"`)

-- Open `final_project.R` with RStudio (>= version 1.2.5001 required).
-You may need to install several packages, but RStudio will propose to install them automatically if it detects you still don't have them.<br>
+- You are ready to open `final_project.R` with RStudio (>= version 1.2.5001 required) and execute the script.
+You may need to install several packages, but RStudio will propose to install them automatically if it detects you still don't have them.

 ## Output
 The output table for best and worst candidate look like this: